-Phil Guy Computer & Repairs, based in Goosewell, Plymstock, Plymouth, recommend that you perform preventative maintenance on your system regularly dependent upon usage.
+Phil Guy Computer & Repairs, based in Goosewell, Plymstock, Plymouth, recommend that preventative maintenance is carried out on your system regularly dependent upon usage and conditions.
 Our preventative maintenance service consists of cleaning the inside of your computer and optimising the operating system which help make your computer run quicker and with less errors.

 First, we look at removing dust and particles that could potentially overheat or damage the components inside your computer.
 This includes your CD/DVD drive(s), floppy drive (if present), the cooling fan(s) on your power supply and processor.
 We will verify that all the components in your computer are secure and that any cabling is firmly connected.

 CLICK ON ANY OF THE PICTURES TO ENLARGE.